Voting going mostly smoothly on Election Day though some try to use Arizona tech issues as signs of fraud

-Voting rights advocates in key US states said the first hours of voting in Tuesday's midterm elections appeared to be going smoothly, with a few isolated problems reported, including in the key swing state of Arizona where some have tried to raise the idea of fraud despite assurances to the contrary from county officials.
+Voting rights advocates in key US states said Tuesday's voting in the midterm elections appeared to be going smoothly as polls began to close in eastern states, with a few isolated problems reported, including in the key swing state of Arizona where some have tried to raise the idea of fraud despite assurances to the contrary from county officials.

 The most serious issue was in a suburb of Milwaukee, where a 38-year-old man was arrested after threatening voters with a knife, briefly forcing one polling place to close.